olliepalmer/parallel-worlds-course/pages/2023-24/about.md

 All students are expected to be present for each others’ presentations.

+#### Experience

-1. Experience: 60% of total grade.
+60% of total grade.
 To be presented in a format chosen by the student (e.g. video, performance, curated experience, audio installation, etc).

 A well worked out experience comprises the following: